 If you have figured out which hotel you're booking, you could then try your luck at phoning up, quoting the price you've been offered and seeing if the hotel will beat it.
 You might get lucky, as booking with them direct means they don't have to pay the referring website commission.

-If you shop at Tesco, or have a Nectar card, then you can trade in your points for some brilliant hotel deals.
-Build up points on a Tesco Clubcard and you can get money off all sorts of hotel chains, including Hiltons and Marriots, while you can use Nectar points to get money off deals at Expedia.
+Build up points on a Tesco Clubcard and you can get money off all sorts of hotel chains, including Hilton, Butlins and Best Western, while you can use Nectar points through Sainsbury's shopping to get money off deals at Expedia.